anycable/docs.anycable.io/docs/websocket_servers.md

 - [`anycable-go`](go_getting_started.md) (Golang) (_recommended_)
 - [`erlycable`](https://github.com/anycable/erlycable) (Erlang).

+We can even have a server written in Ruby–[AnyCable Rack Server](https://github.com/anycable/anycable-rack-server)–which could be used in non-production environments to emulate the same architecture as with _real_ AnyCable server.

 If you're not happy with the above implementations, you can build your own [AnyCable-compatible server](how_to_anycable_server.md).